 For more information visit Zagster's Bike for the City of Arcata and Humboldt State University.

 Bike & Ride on Transit Systems

-By using both bike and bus, riders can travel longer distances, connect with other transit agencies, and access areas that would have taken to long to reach if taken entirely by bike.
+By using both bike and bus, riders can travel longer distances, connect with other transit agencies, and access areas that would have taken too long to reach if ridden entirely by bike.